Patrick Banor: Early life and education

 Banor was born on Friday 13 June 1975 at Kenyasi No.2.
-He obtained he Basic Education Certificate in 1991, and his Secondary School Certificate in 1994.
+He obtained his Basic Education Certificate in 1991, and his Secondary School Certificate in 1994.
 He was awarded his Bachelor of Arts degree in Sociology and Social Work in 2009.

 Career and politics

 Prior to entering politics, he was the General Manager of Sarfpok Company Limited.
 During the 2020 NPP parliamentary primaries, Banor contested for the Asutifi North seat against Evans Bobie Opoku and won.
 During the 2020 Ghanaian general election, Banor contested for the Asutifi North seat with Ebenezer Kwaku Addo of the NDC, and Kofi Annan of GUM.
 He polled 18505 votes representing 52.62% of the total valid votes cast against Addo's 16546 votes and Anane's 116 votes, representing 47.05% and 0.33% of the total valid votes cast respectively.

+2024 Ghanaian general election

+Hon.
+Banor again contested the 2024 Ghanaian general election on the ticket of the New Partriotic Party but lost the election to Ebenezer Kwaku Addo of the National Democratic Congress with 14, 207 which is equivalent to 43.33%.

 Committee

 Patrick is a member of the Subsidiary Legislation Committee and also a member of the House committee.